Foundational Materials Assignment

 • If your proposal refers to a theory or method, include something about it in the bibliography about it.
 Sometimes one source you found will be closest to the paper you are writing.
 You can use it as your primary jumping off point – how does your work differ or supplement this work?

-• Each work listed in your bibliography should have a full citation.
+• Each work listed in your literature review should have a full citation.
 Make sure your citations are properly formatted (MLA, APA, etc.).

-• If you’d like to see an excellent example of a review of literature, see this one about narratology by Carissa Baker.
+• If you’d like to see an excellent example of a literature review, see this one about narratology by Carissa Baker.

 Stylistics: General scholarly practice is to write in present tense.
 In other words, avoid writing “this paper will . . . ,” which is future tense.